Why Artificial Intelligence Represents a Civilizational Transition—and What It Demands from Human Responsibility

 Meta Description

-Introduction: Not a Disruption, but a Gate
+Introduction: Not Just a Disruption, but a Transition

 Artificial intelligence is often described as: